-In the interest of clarity, the complete text of the modified Guidelines and its Annexes is reproduced in the attachment, as well as a "Comparison Table of Changes to the Guidelines for Nuclear Transfers (INFCIRC/254/Rev.5/Part 1 (Corrected)."
+In the interest of clarity, the complete text of the modified Guidelines and its Annexes is reproduced in the attachment.

-The Government of [Country Name] has decided to act in accordance with the Guidelines so revised.
+The above Governments have decided to act in accordance with the Guidelines so revised and to implement them in accordance with their respective national legislation.

-In reaching this decision, the Government of [Country Name] is fully aware of the need to contribute to economic development while avoiding contributing in any way to a proliferation of nuclear weapons or other nuclear explosive devices or the diversion to acts of nuclear terrorism, and of the need to separate the issue of non-proliferation or non-diversion assurances from that of commercial competition.
+In reaching this decision, these Governments are fully aware of the need to contribute to economic development while avoiding contributing in any way to a proliferation of nuclear weapons or other nuclear explosive devices or the diversion to acts of nuclear terrorism, and of the need to separate the issue of non-proliferation or non-diversion assurances from that of commercial competition.